gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 ## Consistency

 Even if we want to split the reconciliation process itself into [non-blocking](https://www.youtube.com/watch?v=mDdgfyRB5kg) chunks of work, we should still perform the actual host tree operations in a single synchronous swoop.
-This way we can ensure that the user doesn’t see a half-updated UI, and that the browser doesn’t perform unnecesssary layout and style recalculation for intermediate states that the user shouldn’t see.
+This way we can ensure that the user doesn’t see a half-updated UI, and that the browser doesn’t perform unnecessary layout and style recalculation for intermediate states that the user shouldn’t see.

 This is why React splits all work into the “render phase” and the “commit phase”. *Render phase* is when React calls your components and performs reconciliation.
 It is safe to interrupt and [in the future](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html) will be asynchronous. *Commit phase* is when React touches the host tree.
 It is always synchronous.